 Pubic Lice are a tiny human parasite that most often spread through sexual contact with an infected person.
 Although most often found in pubic hair, they can be found in other areas of the body such as mustaches, beards, armpits, chest hair, or even eyebrows.
 Pubic lice are totally treatable and need to be taken care of immediately if symptoms are present.

-Lice Clinics of America is your source for all things head lice!
+Lice Clinics of Texas is your source for all things head lice!
 We can help you identify if you have lice.
 We can show you the best treatment options.
 We will be here to help you make sure your head lice problem is gone for good!

 If you are dealing with body lice or pubic lice, please contact a medical health care professional who can help you with these types of lice.
 Seek help immediately!
 The sooner you diagnose and eliminate the problem, the better.